 - Disintegration – the materials fall into small pieces

 - Eco-toxicity – seeds can germinate in the resulting compost – i.e. it is useful for plant growth

 - Heavy metals – the compost is safe to go onto land

 Let us answer your questions about Vegware products

 - What is Vegware made from?

-- Vegware is made from plants using renewable, lower carbon, recycled or reclaimed materials.
+- Vegware is made from plants using renewable, recycled or reclaimed materials.
 We use a variety of plant-based materials – visit Our materials page for more information.

 - Is Vegware food safe?